Stock market today: Asian shares mostly decline as Nvidia weighs on Wall Street

 The yield on the 10-year Treasury climbed to 4.25% from 4.22% late Tuesday.
 The two-year yield, which more closely tracks expectations for the Fed, rose to 4.73% from 4.71%.

-In energy trading, benchmark U.S. crude dropped 11 cents to $81.18 per barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the international standard, fell 13 cents to $85.58 a barrel.
+In energy trading, benchmark U.S. crude fell 15 cents to $81.14 per barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the international standard, shed 23 cents to $85.48 a barrel.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.